by Cat, Sept 2007 (photo, right, from The Paupered Chef (3))

 - 2 Tbsp chopped fresh parsley

-- 1-2 large leaves of red or green kale (optional)
+- 1-2 large leaves of red, green or black kale (optional)

 - fresh or dried thyme leaves, to taste